nm3224/ads-fall2023-project2-group2/doc/project2_desc.md

 The COVID-19 pandemic has greatly influced NYC in many ways, from transportation, to public health, to schools and restaurants.
 Over the past 20 months, the city went through lock down, reopen, a second wave, quick rollout of vaccinations, and now a uncertain flu season.
 How these up's and down's impacted NYC?
 Have there been changes in policies and operations?
 How the pandemic changed different neighborhoods differently?

+### Challenge

+For this project, we invite you to develop an *Exploratory Data Analysis and Visualization* shiny app on the work of a **NYC government agency/program** of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
+In particular, many agencies have adjusted their work or rolled out new programs due to COVID, your app should provide ways for a user to explore quantiative measures of how covid has impacted daily life in NYC from different prospectives.

 In this project, working in teams, you will create a `R` shiny app for exploring and visualizing the work or programs of a NYC agency during the COVID pandemic.
 NYC's [Major's Management Report](https://www1.nyc.gov/assets/operations/downloads/pdf/mmr2021/2021_mmr.pdf) provides a comprehensive overview of New York City various departments and agencies that serve the city.

-### Challenge

-For this project, we invite you to explore COVID-19 data sets from [JHU CSSE Covid-19 Data](https://github.com/CSSEGISandData/COVID-19) or NYC Health open data released on the [NYC Coronavirus Disease 2019 Data](https://github.com/nychealth/coronavirus-data) website.
-Your team should choose a topic that interests you.
-Your **challenge** is develop a shiny app for a previously under-explored topic.

 For presentation, the team should present their **shiny app** as a *product demo*, supported by interesting findings that are visualized by this app.
 Teams can also share technical challenges and their creative solutions.
 All shiny apps are required to be deployed (either on <http://www.shinyapps.io/> or your own Shiny server).